rarnal/email_manager/README.md

 - You never clean your emails

 But even if you don't need them, those emails are stored somewhere.
-They take space and consumme energy for nothing.
+They consumme memory and energy for basically nothing.
+I thought it would be nice to get rid of them anyway.

 So I decided to make a small application to target and delete them easily.